Alphabet to shut Google+ social site after user data exposed

 Security and privacy experts and financial analysts questioned the decision.

-"Users have the right to be notified if their information could have been compromised," said Jacob Lehmann, managing director at legal firm Friedman CyZen.
+"Users have the right to be notified if their information could have been compromised," said Jacob Lehmann, managing director at consulting and accounting firm Friedman CyZen.
 "This is a direct result of the scrutiny that Facebook dealt with regarding the Cambridge Analytica scandal."

 FACEBOOK CHALLENGER